Against Me! Is Reinventing Axl Rose

 Against Me!
-Is Reinventing Axl Rose (often shortened to Reinventing Axl Rose) is the debut album by the American punk rock band Against Me!, released on March 5, 2002 under No Idea Records.
+Is Reinventing Axl Rose (often shortened to Reinventing Axl Rose) is the debut studio album by the American punk rock band Against Me!, released on March 5, 2002 under No Idea Records.
 It was the group's first release as a full band with electric guitars, bass guitar, and drums.
 The album was produced by Rob McGregor, who would also produce the band's second album Against Me! as the Eternal Cowboy (2003).
 The album's title references Guns N' Roses singer Axl Rose, illustrated on the cover.

 Background and recording

 Against Me!
 Is Reinventing Axl Rose was recorded in four sessions.
 Ten of the album's eleven songs were recorded on December 21 and 28, 2001, and January 12, 2002 at Goldentone Studios in Gainesville by Rob McGregor.
 "8 Full Hours of Sleep" came from an earlier recording session on July 23, 2001 on which Jordan Kleeman played the Moog synthesizer.

 Five of the album's songs had previously been released on the band's EPs but were re-recorded for the album: "Walking Is Still Honest" had appeared on Against Me!
 (2000) and "I Still Love You Julie" had appeared on Crime as Forgiven By Against Me!
 (2001), both recorded when the band consisted of only singer/guitarist Laura Jane Grace and drummer Kevin Mahon.
 "Jordan's First Choice", "Those Anarcho Punks Are Mysterious...", and "Pints of Guinness Make You Strong" had appeared on Against Me! as acoustic versions recorded by Grace and bassist Dustin Fridkin.
 By the time of the album's recording Against Me! consisted of Grace, Fridkin, drummer Warren Oakes, and guitarist James Bowman, and the band re-recorded these five songs with full electric instrumentation.

 Several guest singers provided backing vocals for "We Laugh at Danger (And Break All the Rules)" including Sam Jones, Todd "Bitchin, Ryan and Patrick Quinney, Adam Volk, Rose O'Hara, and Jordan Kleeman.
 Sam Jones also sang backing vocals on "Pints of Guinness Make You Strong" and "Jordan's 1st Choice".
 "Baby, I'm an Anarchist!" dates back to one of Grace's previous bands: